 Customers and clients are always looking for a delightful experience, no matter what kind of services or products you offer.
 With ever-increasing competition, capitalizing on the opportunities to build a loyal customer base and improve customer engagement is the need of the hour.
 A customer relationship management system is what businesses are implementing at lightning speed to achieve their desired results.

-One of the main reasons small business owners turn down using a CRM is because of the myth that it’s too expensive.
+One of the main reasons small business owners turn down using a CRM is because of the myth that it’s too expensive and their concern for CRM roi.
 However, most businesses that invest in one see an average ROI of $8.71 for every dollar spent.

 Today, we’re going to bust the myth that CRM is only for big business and will be talking about the benefits of CRM for small business, how the software can save you time and boost your sales without hiring more people or working longer hours.

 By now, you probably would be aware that CRM stands for Customer Relationship Management.
 So, a CRM system is a tool that helps in improving relationships with existing and potential customers.
 Let’s break it down simply through an example.

 Joe visits your website and purchases a vacuum cleaner.
 After a month of usage, he starts facing some issues with the device.
 He contacts your customer service executive to seek help.
 After a chain of interactions and frustrating conversations, the issue gets resolved.

 David looks for that same product on your website and as you are a small business owner, he has his doubts about cleaner.
 Finding the review posted by Joe, he decides to get the cleaner from a different website.

 Now, with a CRM system in place, Joe’s issues can be resolved quickly without him repeating the same problem to different customer service executives.
 Support staff can check the previous interactions and escalate Joe’s request to provide resolution at the earliest.